Seton Lloyd: Biography

-After education at Uppingham School, Lloyd studied at the Architectural Association in London and qualified as an architect in 1926.
+Lloyd was born on 30 May 1902 in Birmingham, England.
+After education at Uppingham School, he studied at the Architectural Association in London and qualified as an architect in 1926.

 He gained his first archaeological experience at Tel el Amarna, which Henri Frankfort was excavating for the Egypt Exploration Society.
 In 1930 Lloyd was invited by Frankfort to join latter's next excavation, under the auspices of the Oriental Institute of the University of Chicago, of a series of sites in the Diyala valley (1930–1937).
 In 1937–1939 he excavated with John Garstang at Mersin, in southern Turkey, for the University of Liverpool.
 In 1939 Lloyd was appointed Archaeological Adviser to the Directorate of Antiquities in Iraq, where he helped to establish the Iraq Museum and reorganize the Gertrude Bell Museum.
-He trained Iraqi archaeologists and participated with Iraqi colleagues in several major excavations, notably at ‘Uqair and Eridu, at Assyrian Khorsabad, the Aqueduct of Sennacherib at Jerwan.
+He trained Iraqi archaeologists and participated with Iraqi colleagues in several major excavations, notably at 'Uqair and Eridu, at Assyrian Khorsabad, the Aqueduct of Sennacherib at Jerwan.
 He succeeded Max Mallowan as the President of the British School of Archaeology in Iraq.
 In 1948, he became Director of the British Institute of Archaeology at Ankara.
 He excavated with, among others, James Mellaart, one of the first scholars at the Ankara School, the mound at Beycesultan, in western Anatolia, and also conducted excavations at Polatli, Haran, Sultantepe and other Anatolian sites.
 He was succeeded by Michael Gough as Director of the British Institute of Archaeology at Ankara.

+He died on 7 January 1996 in Faringdon, England.